FuturologyAIR/FuturologyAI-R/README.md

 ## Installation

+Clone the repository.git clone https://github.com/FuturologyAIR/FuturologyAI-R.git

+1.Navigate to the project directory.

+cd your-project

+Install dependencies.

+# Use the appropriate package manager for your project, e.g., pip or npm
+pip install -r requirements.txt

+Additional setup steps, if necessary.
+Usage

+# Example usage
+python your_script.py

+Others whom wish to contribute to our project by providing us some tips, share with us on how we can seek improvement for the next judging round.

+There is no license for this as we are temporary explaining the

 ### Prerequisites

-Using the Hugging Face and Streamlit, the code for a basic chat ai assistant features is as follows ...
+Using the Hugging Face and Streamlit, the code for a basic sentiment analysis features is as follows ...

+Based on this basic sentiment analysis features, we can setup the news from the reporting chat agent and/or virtual chat assistant embedded.

 ```
 // E.g The gates of heaven have been opened (POSITIVE: 0.999289870262146)